 So, if your space receives ample natural daylighting, you can definitely use this paint color.
 It will tend to look lighter in such circumstances.

-Or else, in case of little natural lighting, I recommend choosing a shade lighter to create a balance – well, something like SW Reflection and SW Olympus White would be good!
+Or else, in case of little natural lighting, I recommend choosing a shade lighter to create a balance – well, something like SW Reflection (learn more here) and SW Olympus White would be good!

 Furthermore, you can also make use of artificial lighting to create the desired aura.